a49678321/image_search_abstraction/README.md

-FreeCodeCamp API Basejump: URL Shortener Microservice
+FreeCodeCamp API Basejump: Image Search Abstraction Layer

 User stories:

-pass a URL as a parameter and then receive a shortened URL in the JSON response.

-visit that shortened URL, it will redirect me to my original link.
+1. Get the image URLs, alt text and page urls for a set of images relating to a given search string.

+2. Paginate through the responses by adding a ?offset=2 parameter to the URL.

+3. Get a list of the most recently submitted search strings.